Home

 The chrysalis is pale green with a dark diagonal streak across the wing cases, and can reputedly be found hanging from woody stems or tree trunks in the vicinity of nettles.

-Peacocks Inachis io, Noar Hill, Hampshire
+Peacocks Inachis io, Noar Hill, Hampshire � Adrian Hoskins

 Adult behaviour

-After dispersing from the "honey pot" nectaring areas in the countryside, the adults commonly visit gardens where they nectar at michaelmas daisies, ice plant and buddleia.
+After dispersing from the 'honey pot' nectaring areas in the countryside, the adults commonly visit gardens where they nectar at michaelmas daisies, ice plant and buddleia.
 In September they return once more to the countryside, visiting flowery hillsides where they gorge themselves on the nectar of devil's bit scabious to prepare themselves for the long winter ahead.

-Peacock Inachis io, Noar Hill, Hampshire
+Peacock Inachis io, Noar Hill, Hampshire � Adrian Hoskins

-In spring Peacocks will use almost any available nectar source, including blackthorn, bugle, bluebell, cuckoo flower, sallow catkins, ground ivy, daisies, wood anemone and dandelion.
+In spring Peacocks will use almost any available nectar source, including blackthorn, bugle, sallow catkins, bluebell, cuckoo flower, ground ivy, daisies, wood anemone and dandelion.

+During April, at around midday, males establish small territories on the ground, typically choosing sunny sheltered spots close to hedgerows or woodland edges, or along woodland rides.
+Often as many as a dozen males will set up their territories close together along a woodland track, and each will instantly fly up to chase after any passing bee, fly or butterfly.
 In April 2006 I watched 2 males that had set up territories about 5 metres apart, along a ride in Stansted Forest.
 One male had been chasing after a Comma, and encroached into the territory of the other male Peacock.
-A sortie then took place, both males spiralling rapidly to a height of about 20 metres before separating and returning to their original territories.
-On another occasion I watched a Comma defending it's own territory against a Peacock.
+A sortie then took place, with both males spiralling rapidly to a height of about 20 metres before separating and returning to their original territories.
+On another occasion I watched a male Comma defending its territory against a Peacock.
 Despite the greater size of the Peacock, which repeatedly attempted to occupy the territory, it was successfully ousted by the Comma.

 When female Peacocks pass through the male territories they are instantly intercepted and pursued at high speed.
 Often the chasing male will inadvertently fly into the dominion of another male, and a territorial battle will take place during which the female will escape.
 Despite the abundance of the butterfly, neither myself, or as far as I am aware anyone else, has observed the courtship or found a copulated pair.

-Peacock Inachis io, female, Ballard Down, Dorset
+Peacock Inachis io, Alner's Gorse, Dorset � Adrian Hoskins

-About me
+Contact / About me

 Trip reports

-Butterfly diary - latest sightings
+UK latest sightings

 Frequently asked questions